Paramboia/pokemon-fusion/app/api/generate/README.md

 - **OpenAI Image Editing**: Uses actual image manipulation to edit/blend two Pokémon images
 - **Replicate Blend**: Uses a specialized model to blend two input images
 - **Stable Diffusion 3.5**: Uses only Pokémon names with text-to-image generation (no image inputs)
+- **GPT-4 Direct Generation**: Creates a new image from scratch based on Pokémon names for higher quality results
 - **Legacy Replicate**: Uses both images and names for generation

+## GPT-4 Direct Generation Enhancement

+The GPT-4 enhancement is a parallel generation step that runs after Stable Diffusion.
+Instead of trying to enhance the Stable Diffusion image directly (which can trigger content policy warnings), this approach:

+1. Takes the same Pokémon names that were used for Stable Diffusion
+2. Uses OpenAI's GPT-4 Vision model (`gpt-image-1`) to generate a completely new image
+3. Creates a high-quality, polished fusion with clean lines and balanced proportions
+4. Uses carefully crafted generic prompts to avoid content policy issues

+### Dealing with Content Policies

+OpenAI's models have strict content policies that sometimes flag Pokémon-related imagery.
+To work around this:

+1. We use generic prompts that describe characteristics without using specific names
+2. Instead of "Charizard and Blastoise fusion", we say "a creature with dragon-like and turtle-like features"
+3. We use color descriptions like "orange and blue color palette" instead of direct references
+4. We ensure the prompts focus on artistic elements (clean lines, balanced proportions) rather than specific character traits

+This approach is used as a superior alternative to the Stable Diffusion output when available.
+If the GPT-4 generation fails for any reason, the system falls back to using the Stable Diffusion image.

+To enable this feature, set `USE_GPT_VISION_ENHANCEMENT=true` in your environment variables.
+You must also have an OpenAI API key with access to the GPT-4 Vision model.

 ## Adding a New Model